-H2theFuture Phase I Work
+H, the Future Phase I Work

 - H2theFuture engaged energy and finance experts from leading consulting firm McKinsey & Co. to provide analysis and custom research findings on opportunities and barriers related to green hydrogen for South Louisiana.
 The findings supplied detailed information on industry sectors ripe for green hydrogen adoption and related workforce requirements.
 Consultants conducted industry stakeholder interviews to confirm the H2theFuture hypothesis and prioritize investments. - After thorough conversation amongst coalition members and EDA Technical Advisors, H2theFuture strengthened organizational and governance structures under the H2N umbrella and added three Advisory Councils.
-The H2N University, Industry, and Talent Councils will supply expertise across the coalition and are the foundation for stakeholder engagement. - Offshore wind initiative, GNOwind Alliance, developed a partnership with RWE to educate South Louisiana offshore oil and gas suppliers on opportunities in offshore wind. - A significant amount of work went into analyzing eligible sites across South Louisiana to accommodate the NeXus Campus concept.
-Ultimately, the coalition selected The Beach at UNO (UNO Research & Technology Foundation) for its long-term potential to support growth of the green hydrogen cluster and sustainability of programming.
+The H2N University, Industry, and Talent Councils will supply expertise across the coalition and are the foundation for stakeholder engagement. - Considering the relatively small VC community in Louisiana, the coalition looked to leverage the federal SSBCI program to catalyze seed and venture capital.
+GNODF secured the creation of a \$10M Evergreen Venture Fund, co-funded by Maritime Partners. - Offshore wind initiative, GNOwind Alliance, developed a partnership with RWE to educate South Louisiana offshore oil and gas suppliers on opportunities in offshore wind. - A significant amount of work went into analyzing eligible sites across South Louisiana to accommodate the NeXus Campus concept.
+Ultimately, the coalition selected a Port of New Orleans site with long-term potential for growth of the green hydrogen cluster.

-H2theFuture Changes Since Phase I Submission
+H, the Future Changes Since Phase I Submission

-- To emphasize the cohesion of the component projects, the coalition decided on a new naming system and organized projects and respective scopes of work along six workstreams. - To augment the H2theFuture workforce component relevant to offshore wind and marine services, the coalition added Nicholls State University as a coalition partner. - H2theFuture coalition members further engaged with the State of Louisiana Department of Natural Resources in light of the state's intent on pursuing a multi-state application (entitled HALO) for a federal Department of Energy (DOE) Hydrogen Hub. - While the initial Green Hydrogen end-to-end pilot project involved an RFP process to identify projects and industry coalitions, the coalition pivoted to take advantage of an immediate opportunity to procure the H2P3 Hydrogen Fueling Barge sending a clear message to the hydrogen market, and becoming the first U.S. port with a dedicated H2 fueling barge. - Gov. John Bel Edwards committed 20% cash match/unencumbered funding for H2theFuture.
+- To emphasize the cohesion of the component projects, the coalition decided on a new naming system and organized projects and respective scopes of work along six workstreams. - The concept of H2NeXus Campus/Building (formerly New Energy Institute of America (NEIA)) expanded to include both the original building and a complementary prototyping workshop.
+The resulting H2N Campus, a 43-acre Port of New Orleans site, includes additional acreage to accommodate long-term growth potential for adjacent buildings/businesses. - To augment the H2theFuture workforce component relevant to offshore wind and marine services, the coalition added Nicholls State University as a coalition partner. - H2theFuture coalition members further engaged with the State of Louisiana Department of Natural Resources in light of the state's intent on pursuing a multi-state application (entitled HALO) for a federal Department of Energy (DOE) Hydrogen Hub. - While the initial Green Hydrogen end-to-end pilot project involved an RFP process to identify projects and industry coalitions, the coalition pivoted to take advantage of an immediate opportunity to procure the H2P3 Hydrogen Fueling Barge - sending a clear message to the hydrogen market, and becoming the first U.S. port with a dedicated H2 fueling barge. - Gov. John Bel Edwards committed 20% cash match/unencumbered funding for HatheFuture.